LQ2-apostrophe/Facebook-URL-fix/README.md

 ```

 ## Version history
+### 1.4
+- Added support for all possible protocols that Facebook works on.
+- Added support for `http://facebook.com` links.

 ### 1.3.1
 - Added `__mref` to the list of completely useless query parameters.
 - Query parameter `type` is now excluded in default album for videos in profiles. (`set=vb.<numeric_part>`)